bookofproofs/bookofproofs.github.io/_sources/history/20th-century/montroll.md

 5. Developed the ‘excess’ formula, which is used to calculate the number of spanning trees in a graph.
 6. Proved the Dvoretzky-Erdoes inequality in discrete probability.

-Born 4 May1916, Pittsburg, Pennsylvania, USA.
+Born 4 May 1916, Pittsburg, Pennsylvania, USA.
 Died 3 December 1983, Chevy Chase, Maryland, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Montroll/)